How does android tv box work that works better on IPTV set-top box? (2021)

 • Being an app on a TV makes you one of dozens or hundreds of other apps on that TV.
 How do you stand out, how do you ensure the consumer doesn’t press “Exit” and leave your experience?

 • No single Android device behaves exactly like another so you’ve got to check each device you would like to focus on.
-It is easier to possess your own device and just develop once for that device.
+It is easier to possess your device and just develop one for that device.

 Why can’t they be embedded in Android TVs?

 • Android isn’t secure enough for a few pay-TV contents, most content is ok, except for some premium sports and first-run movies Android devices won’t be considered secure enough.
-If someone thinks Android is secure and that I am being ridiculous, then I am afraid you don’t have enough experience of set-top box content security requirements from rights holders.
-I’m not saying they’re right to possess such strict requirements but they are doing exist.
+If someone thinks Android is secure and that I am being ridiculous, then I am afraid you don’t have enough experience with set-top box content security requirements from rights holders.
+I’m not saying they’re right to possess such strict requirements but they do exist.

 Why don’t more IPTV operators use Android?